ibm-cloud-docs/powervs-watsonx-toolkit/powervs-toolkit.md

             "data": []
         }
 ```
--     type: "table" → This section is meant to hold tabular data.
+- Type: "table" - This segment is meant to hold tabular data.
--     data: [] (Empty array) → In case no transactions were found.
+- Data: [] (Empty array) - In case no transactions were found.

 `llm_params_config.json`
 ```sh